Higher Education Cybersecurity Planning at the Executive Level and Implementation of a Management Plan at the IT Department Level – A Case Study

 Higher Security Level

 The institution is now at a much more protected level in day-to-day operation.

 Reporting is in place to show compliance with requirements and industry-standard practices.

 They now have a functional group within the IT department with the framework, policies and plans to maintain the systems and protection.
 The CST has defined duties, plus the ownership and authority to act in-house on existing and expected threats.

-Lighthouse provides continuing executive level advice and guidance to the CIO and senior staff on strategy and procedures to protect the institution and assist them to realize their mission of delivering excellence in education.
+Lighthouse provides continuing executive-level advice and guidance to the CIO and senior staff on strategy and procedures to protect the institution and assist them in realizing their mission of delivering excellence in education.